malwerina/manual_mapper_km/README.md

 3. Driver client: a usermode application that can be used for sending the payload to the driver, with specified parameter.

 Hey, what if I made a malicious contribution to this project, and pretend that this was another person?
+And what if I spoofed the user who did the malicious commit to the XZ repository?
+Would it work?
+What do you think?